 Yaeba

-The term refers to a clearly distinguishable canine on the figure.
-Yaeba is usually found in a slightly mischievous character who is not evil in nature - just a little unruly and rebellious.
-As an interesting side note, in Japan it is possible to get a "genuine" yaeba or two installed on one's own canines at some dental clinics, the price is about 10,000yen.
-It is therefore a temporary cosmetic supplement made with adhesive technology that can be removed if desired without damaging your own teeth.
+The term refers to a clearly visible canine tooth on a figure.
+Yaeba is usually found on a slightly mischievous character who is not evil in nature - just a bit mischievous and rebellious.
+As an interesting side note, in Japan it is possible to get a "genuine" yaeba or two fitted over your own canines at some dental clinics, at a cost of around 10,000yen.
+This is a temporary, glue-based cosmetic addition that can be removed without damaging your own teeth if you wish.

 Yandere